-Through the selection of elective courses, Communication Studies majors may choose to emphasize one of the following areas of study: rhetoric and public discourse, communication and culture, or organizational and interpersonal communication.
-Communication Studies majors do not have to select an area of emphasis for their elective coursework; however, they are encouraged to plan their individual programs of study with the guidance of their departmental academic advisor.
+Through the selection of elective courses, Communication Studies majors may choose to emphasize one of the following focused areas of study: rhetoric and public discourse, interpersonal communication, organizational leadership, or communication and culture.
+Communication Studies majors do not have to select a focused area of study for their elective coursework; however, they are encouraged to plan their individual programs of study with the guidance of their departmental academic advisor.

 Communication & CultureIn these courses, you will study the diversity of human communication in a wide variety of contexts and forms.
 You will develop an understanding for navigating communication choices in the larger social world, both within and across cultures.
 Those who seek to have careers involving human resources or community services may find these courses to be of interest.

-Communication Studies majors admitted into the Accelerated Master’s Program (AMP) (formerly, University Scholars program) will be able to earn both a Bachelor of Arts and Master of Arts in Communication Studies at the University of Alabama in five years.
+Available for Communication Studies majors only, the Accelerated Masters Program offers students the opportunity to earn both a Bachelor of Arts and Master of Arts in Communication Studies at the University of Alabama in five years.
 For the highly motivated and high achieving student, this program offers several distinct advantages:

 - Faster, more economical plan of study than earning the two degrees separately